Housing Conditions Handbook

 How Do I File My Case?

-Step 4: File the summons and complaint (and a TRO application, if you're filing one) at the Civil Clerk's Office, Room 5000 (5th Floor).
-This office is open Monday to Friday, 8:30 a.m. to 5 p.m., and on Saturdays, 9 a.m. to 12 p.m..
-The clerk can answer logistical questions, but they can't give you legal advice about how to argue your case.
-The clerk will write your first hearing date on the summons and complaint
+Step 2: Go to the Moultrie Courthouse, 500 Indiana Avenue NW, Civil Clerk’s Office, Room 5000 (5th Floor).
+This office is open Monday to Friday, 8:30 a.m. to 5 p.m., and on Saturdays, 9 a.m. to 12 p.m.
+The clerk can answer some of your questions, but they can’t give you legal advice.

 What Do I Do with the Forms After I File Them?

-The Court will serve your landlord.
+• IF your fee waiver was approved: The Court will serve your landlord.
 Give the Court the address for everyone you're suing.
 If the Court doesn't serve your landlord, you need to serve them.
 See below.

 • Option 2: Ask someone else to give your landlord the summons and complaint in person.
-You're not allowed to do this yourself: You can ask a friend or a family member as long as they're over 18 and don't live with you.
+You're not allowed to do this yourself.
+You can ask a friend or a family member as long as they're over 18 and don't live with you.
 This person should serve the papers at least 8 days before your first hearing.

 If you couldn't serve your landlord before your court date, you should still show up.
 Explain the situation to the judge.
 Ask for more time.
 The judge will likely set a new hearing in a few weeks.
 If you got a fee waiver, tell the judge.
 Make sure the Court has the right address for your landlord.